History of cartography: Ancient Greece

 In the case of Africa, he believed that, except for the small stretch of land in the vicinity of Suez, the continent was in fact surrounded by water.
 However, he definitely disagreed with his predecessors and contemporaries about its presumed circular shape.
 He based his theory on the story of Pharaoh Necho II, the ruler of Egypt between 609 and 594 BC, who had sent Phoenicians to circumnavigate Africa.
 Apparently, it took them three years, but they certainly did prove his idea.
 He speculated that the Nile River started as far west as the Ister River (Danube) in Europe and cut Africa through the middle.
 He was the first writer to assume that the Caspian Sea was separated from other seas and he recognised northern Scythia as one of the coldest inhabited lands in the world.

 Similar to his predecessors, Herodotus also made mistakes.
-He accepted a clear distinction between the civilized Greeks in the center of the earth and the barbarians on the world's edges.
-In his Histories we can see very clearly that he believed that the world became stranger and stranger when one traveled away from Greece, until one reached the ends of the earth, where humans behaved as savages.
+He accepted a clear distinction between the civilized Greeks in the center of the Earth and the barbarians on the world's edges.
+In his Histories it is clear that he believed that the world became stranger and stranger when one traveled away from Greece, until one reached the ends of the Earth, where humans behaved as savages.

-While various previous Greek philosophers presumed the earth to be spherical, Aristotle (384–322 BC) is credited with proving the Earth's sphericity.
+While various previous Greek philosophers presumed the Earth to be spherical, Aristotle (384–322 BC) is credited with proving the Earth's sphericity.
 His arguments may be summarized as follows: